LeeyaD/rb130/rb130_blocks.md

 ```
 * Although the block called with `#for_each_in` is called from inside the method (thanks to `yield`), it still has access to the `results` array thru closure.

 Closures are especially powerful when a method or block returns them.
-Of the 3 ways to implement closures, we can only return `Proc`s and `lambda`s.
-Difference is primarily in syntax.
+Although we implement closures in blocks, `Proc`s and `lambdas` we can only return `Proc`s and `lambda`s (the diff. is mainly in syntax).
 ```ruby
 def sequence
   counter = 0